M. Dasan

 M. Dasan was a social activist, trade unionist and Communist Party of India (Marxist) politician from Kerala, India.
 He represented Kozhikode North Assembly constituency in 8th and 10th Kerala Legislative Assembly.

 Biography

 M. Dasan was born on January 1, 1953, in Thelyankara, Kozhikode district, the son of Kanaran and Cheeru.
-He studied at Cherod UP School and Madappally Government High School.
+He studied at Chorod UP School and Madappally Government High School.

 Personal life and death

 Dasan and his wife P. Sathidevi have one daughter.
 He died on June 29, 2002, at the age of 49, at a private hospital in Kozhikode.

 Political career

 Electoral politics

 Dasan represented Kozhikode North Assembly constituency in 8th and 10th Kerala Legislative Assembly.

 Trade unionism

 After studies, Dasan started his career as a weaver.
 He became active in the Weavers' Union and became the Vadakara Taluk secretary of the union.
 He was later appointed state president of the Kerala Water Authority Employees Union (CITU).